The 5 Best No Clog Toilet Reviews in 2021

 Two-piece Vs. One-piece toilets.
 What’s the difference?

 As the name suggests, a one-piece toilet has an integrated tank and bowl.
 It features fewer crevices and gaps for easy cleaning.
 Though space-saving, one-piece toilets are a bit expensive and on the heavy side.
-Two-piece toilets have separate tank and bowl.
+Two-piece toilets have separate tanks and bowls.
 Hence, they’re easier to move and install.
 But the presence of gaps makes them a bit tricky to clean.

 How do I unclog a toilet?